adriannovegil/awesome-observability/README.md

 ## Accumulate

+Get any data – metrics, events, logs, traces – from everywhere – systems, sensors, queues, databases and networks – and store in a server capable of ingesting millions of data points per second.

 ### Metrics

  * [Opentelemetry](https://opentelemetry.io/) - OpenTelemetry is made up of an integrated set of APIs and libraries as well as a collection mechanism via an agent and collector.